Renjie-Woo/Renjie-Woo.github.io/_pages/about.md

 We are doing very exciting and impactful things in Hangzhou.
-Here's some news about us!
+Here are some news about us!

 [<span style="color:purple">**@XINHUANET新华网** </span>AI-driven technology reshaping city traffic in China](http://www.xinhuanet.com/english/2018-03/10/c_137029827.htm)